ocaml/dune/doc/documentation.rst

   $ dune build @doc-private

-But these libraries will not be in the main ``_html`` listing above, since they don't belong to any particular package, but the generated HTML will still be found in ``_build/default/_doc/_html/<library>``.
+But these libraries will not be in the main HTML listing above, since they don't belong to any particular package, but the generated HTML will still be found in ``_build/default/_doc/_html/<library>``.